SLesche/r-for-empra/episodes/midterms.Rmd

 ::: challenge
 ## Challenge 4 (*Data Visualization (1)* / *Filtering data*)

 Get an overview of descriptive statistics of the whole dataset.
 Inspect the mean, minimum and maximum values in the columns you think are relevant.
 What do you notice?
-Use `select()` to create a smaller dataset that only includes the items you think are relevant to make the overview simpler.
+Use `select()` to create a smaller dataset that only includes the columns you think are relevant to make the overview simpler.

 :::